Reconstructing a graph from its Bell colouring graph: Proof of Theorems , , , and

-We now rule out a case where certain vertices~$P\in \Omega_3$ do not satisfy~$\mathcal{N}(P)\cong L(\comp{G})$.
+We now rule out a case where certain vertices $P\in \Omega_3$ do not satisfy $\mathcal{N}(P)\cong L(\comp{G})$.

-\begin{lemma} Let~$P\in \Omega_{3}$, and let~$Q_1,Q_2\in N(P)$ be neighbours of~$P$.
-If~$\psi(Q_1)$ and~$\psi(Q_2)$ are incident and~$\type(Q_1)=1$ and~$\type(Q_2)\in \{3,4\}$, then we have~$P\notin \Omega_4$. \end{lemma}
+\begin{lemma} Let $P\in \Omega_{3}$, and let $Q_1,Q_2\in N(P)$ be neighbours of~$P$.
+If~$\psi(Q_1)$ and~$\psi(Q_2)$ are incident and $\type(Q_1)=1$ and $\type(Q_2)\in \{3,4\}$, then we have $P\notin \Omega_4$. \end{lemma}

 \begin{proof} We claim that~$Q_1$ and~$Q_2$ are not adjacent in~$\mathcal{B}$.
-In this case, we know that~$\mathcal{N}(P)$ is a proper subgraph of~$L(\comp{G})$ by Lemma~\ref{lem:linegraph}, so ~$P\notin \Omega_4$ by Lemma~\ref{lem:linegraph2}.
+In this case, we know that~$\mathcal{N}(P)$ is a proper subgraph of~$L(\comp{G})$ by Lemma~\ref{lem:linegraph}, so $P\notin \Omega_4$ by Lemma~\ref{lem:linegraph2}.

 It remains to prove the claim.
 Let~$u$ denote the common vertex of~$\psi(Q_1)$ and~$\psi(Q_2)$.
-Then~$Q_1$ is obtained from~$P$ by merging the part~$\{u\}\in P$ with another part $\{v\}\in P$, and~$Q_2$ is obtained from~$P$ by adding a vertex~$w$ from a part~$\{w,x\}\in P$ to~$\{u\}$.
-Then we have~$\{u,v\},\{w,x\}\in Q_1$, while $\{u,w\}\in Q_2$.
+Then~$Q_1$ is obtained from~$P$ by merging the part $\{u\}\in P$ with another part $\{v\}\in P$, and~$Q_2$ is obtained from~$P$ by adding a vertex~$w$ from a part $\{w,x\}\in P$ to~$\{u\}$.
+Then we have $\{u,v\},\{w,x\}\in Q_1$, while $\{u,w\}\in Q_2$.
 So~$Q_1$ and~$Q_2$ are not adjacent in~$\mathcal{B}$. \end{proof}

 Lemma~\ref{lem:linegraph2} allows us to determine the line graph $L(\comp{G})$ from $\mathcal{B}$.
 It remains to show that we can distinguish between claws and triangles in~$\comp{G'}$.
-In order to do this, we will examine the neighbourhood of the vertices~$P\in \Omega_4$ at distance~$2$ from~$P$, as discussed in the outline at the beginning of this subsection.
-We begin by recording the following useful observation, which in this section we will apply to the case where $\mathcal{C}=\mathcal{B}$.
+In order to do this, we will examine the neighbourhood of the vertices $P\in \Omega_4$ at distance~$2$ from~$P$, as discussed in the outline at the beginning of this subsection.